Kristina01111000/4Einstitute/README.md

 - Need articles for resources page

-- make the 4 element pages for scorecard -> do earth and iar
+- make the 4 element pages for scorecard -> do earth
 - Attach the different element pages to scorecard page
 - Figure out how scorecard navigation on cell phone will work
 - Make pages for different element activities -> ask about this at next meeting, make a sample for fire - from the scorecard?